msrch/extractorjs/README.md

 // ["some@email.com"]
 ```

-Methods matches the names of the patterns/variables mentioned above.
+Methods match the names of the patterns/variables mentioned above.

 #### Duplicates